 VSAN and external array configurations

-Virtual NAS (vNAS) deployments support ONTAP Select clusters on VSAN, some HCI products, NetApp HCI technology, and external array types of datastores.
+Virtual NAS (vNAS) deployments support ONTAP Select clusters on virtual SAN (VSAN), some HCI products, and external array types of datastores.
 The underlying infrastructure of these configurations provide datastore resiliency.

 The minimum requirement is that the underlying configuration is supported by VMware and should be listed on the respective VMware HCLs.